aroemers/crustimoney/README.md

 ```

 Note that the `ref` keys are still without the postfix.
-Parsing it again, would yield the following result:
+Parsing it again would yield the following result:

 ```clj
 [:root {:start 0, :end 6}